becky82/mteh/extra_chars/characters-to-know-exist.md

 ## Abbreviation characters

 There's a small number characters which are essentially just abbreviations.
-This one is actually used (as is included in the MteH corpus):
+This one is actually used (and is included in the MteH corpus):

 > 甭 (béng) 不用